googleapis/google-cloud-ruby/README.md

 ### Authentication

 Most API calls must be accompanied by authentication information proving that the caller has sufficient permissions to make the call.
-For an overview of authentication with Google, see https://cloud.google.com/docs/authentication.

 These API client libraries provide several mechanisms for attaching credentials to API calls.